sedol1339/files/abstracts.md

     - Improves performance of convolutional, residual, and transformer networks

 Bond-Taylor, S., Leach, A., Long, Y., & Willcocks, C. G. (2021).
 Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models. arXiv, 2103.04922.
 Retrieved from https://arxiv.org/abs/2103.04922v4

+Brock, A., De, S., Smith, S. L., & Simonyan, K. (2021).
+High-Performance Large-Scale Image Recognition Without Normalization. arXiv, 2102.06171.
+Retrieved from https://arxiv.org/abs/2102.06171v1

+    - Problem: BatchNorm has many undesirable properties (is computationally expensive, perform poorly when the batch size is too small, introduces a train-test discrepancy, is often the cause of subtle implementation errors, cannot be used for some tasks due to interaction between training examples - we discuss it in Appendix B)
+    - Problem: Normalizer-Free networks are often unstable for large learning rates or strong data augmentations
+    - We propose NFNets: Normalizer-Free networks with an adaptive gradient clipping technique to overcome instabilities
+    - With our NFNets, we achieve SOTA on ImageNet, fast convergence, better fine-tuning performance

 Cao, S. (2021).
 Choose a Transformer: Fourier or Galerkin. arXiv, 2105.14995.
 Retrieved from https://arxiv.org/abs/2105.14995v4